tonytvo/blog-generator/content/blog/miracle-morning/index.md

   - do they walk away feeling better or worse?
   - do you clear the air, giving them a fresh perspective and positive encouragement, or do they go away feeling gloomy

 - Your attitude affects how you start and finish your work.
-Attitude itself is contagious so check to see how others respond to you.
+The attitude is contagious, so check to see how others respond to you.
 If you want a better day, you need to change your attitude.
 Focus on the possibility instead of the problem.
 Take responsibility for your attitude, change the bad areas of your attitude and think and talk like the person you want to become.
-Once you've made a decision to have a positive attitude, it will not take care of itself.
+Once you've decided to have a positive attitude, it will not take care of itself.
 You need to attend to it daily by following these disciplines:
   - begin each day with an attitude check and watch for red flags
   - Recognize that your attitude needs adjustment.
-  - Find something positive in everything, even in the midst of difficult situations
+  - Find something positive in everything, even amid difficult situations
-  - Eliminate negative words in your vocabulary by saying "I can, I will, I will make time, absolutely."
+  - Eliminate negative words in your vocabulary by saying, "I can, I will, I will make time."
   - express gratitude to others daily.
   - Find positive people.

 ## Priorities: Determine and act on important priorities daily.

 - **EVALUATE PRIORITIES DAILY**

-- Priorities don’t stay put; you have to revisit them every day.
+- Priorities don’t stay put; you must revisit them daily.
 Why?
 Because conditions continually change.
 So do methods of getting things done.
 Your values, once defined, are going to be steady.
 You will be able to rely on them.
 But how you carry them out needs to be flexible.

-- According to a survey taken by Day-Timers, Inc., only one-third of American workers plan their daily schedules.
-And only 9 percent follow through and complete what they planned.6 If you want to be effective, you must be able to make the transition to planning.
+- According to a survey by Day-Timers, Inc., only one-third of American workers plan their daily schedules.
+And only 9 percent follow through and complete what they planned.6 If you want to be effective, you must be able to transition to planning.

-- What if you only had 6 months left to live?
+- What if you only had six months left to live?
 What would you do?
-Priorities is about focus and concentration.
-It is recognizing that time is our most precious commodity, not money.
+Priorities are about focus and concentration.
+It recognizes that time is our most precious commodity, not money.
 Eliminate the non-essentials.
 Ask for feedback, take personality tests and evaluate your personal experiences.
-Think of the Pareto Principle by focusing on the 20% to get an 80% return in life. priorities help you to eliminate the nonessentials in life, to leave things undone.
+Think of the Pareto Principle by focusing on the 20% to get an 80% return in life.
+Priorities help you eliminate the nonessentials in life and leave things undone.
 Ask yourself:
   - 1) What is required of me?
   - 2) What gives me the greatest return?
   - 3) What gives me the greatest reward?